 After a single dose of radiolabeled everolimus was given to transplant patients receiving cyclosporine, the majority (80%) of radioactivity was recovered from the feces and only a minor amount (5%) was excreted in urine.
 Parent drug was not detected in urine and feces.

-Pharmacokinetics in Kidney Transplant Patients
+Pharmacokinetics In Kidney Transplant Patients

-Steady-state is reached by Day 4 with an accumulation in blood levels of 2- to 3-fold compared with the exposure after the first dose.
+Steady-state is reached by Day 4 with an accumulation in blood concentrations of 2- to 3-fold compared with the exposure after the first dose.
 Table 4 below provides a summary of the steady-state pharmacokinetic parameters.

 Table 4: Steady-State Pharmacokinetic Parameters (mean